Mo3203/Ubuntu-Client-Server-Networking-Firewall-Troubleshooting/README.md

 # 🛡 Ubuntu Client–Server Networking & Firewall Troubleshooting
 # Overview
-This repository documents a hands-on networking lab conducted in a controlled Ubuntu client–server environment.
+This repository documents a hands-on networking experiment conducted in a controlled Ubuntu client–server environment.
 The objective was to move beyond theory and analyze end-to-end network communication at the packet, protocol, and system levels, while introducing controlled failures to strengthen troubleshooting capability.
 The lab covers:
 DNS resolution